Eco-Participation

 Regulations - Waste Electrical and Electronic Equipment (WEEE)

-Under the terms of the community directives of January 27, 2003 n°2002/95/EC (relating to the limitation of the use of dangerous substances in electrical and electronic equipment, hereinafter “EEA”) and n°2002/96/EC amended by Directive No. 2003/108/EC (relating to EEE waste, hereinafter “WEEE”), Decree No. 2005-829 of July 20, 2005 and its implementing orders transposing Directive No. 2002/96/CE (hereinafter the “Decree”), as well as article L541-10-2 of the Environmental Code, producers of EEE (hereinafter the “Producers”) must contribute or provide for the collection and disposal of WEEE from August 13, 2005.
+Pursuant to Community Directives No. 2002/95/EC of 27 January 2003 (on the restriction of the use of hazardous substances in electrical and electronic equipment, hereinafter "EEE") and No. 2002/96/EC as amended by Directive No. 2003/108/EC (on waste electrical and electronic equipment, hereinafter "WEEE"), Decree No. 2005-829 of 20 July 2005 and its implementing orders transposing Directive No. 2002/96/EC (hereinafter the "Decree"), as well as Article L541-10-2 of the Environment Code, producers of EEE (hereinafter the "Producers") must contribute to or provide for the collection and disposal of WEEE from 13 August 2005.

 Why are there different amounts?